Learn basic HTML formatting you can use to format content in your posts and pages …

 Source: Wikipedia, HTML

-Important: Like everything in the digital realm, HTML is also subject to constant change, and some of these changes will have an impact on WordPress.
+Important: Like everything else, HTML is also subject to constant change, and some of these changes will no doubt affect WordPress.

-Currently, we are in version 5 of the HTML set of standards (also called HTML5), and this change has introduced a number of new “tags” to remain up-to-date with the latest advances in software and web browser technology.
-As some of the tags used in older and even recent versions of WordPress become obsolete, you can expect that WordPress will also continue to update its software to stay compatible with industry-wide standards.
+Currently, the latest version of HTML is version 5 (also called HTML5), and this change has introduced several new “tags” to keep up with new advances in software and browser technology.
+As some of the tags used in older and even recent versions of WordPress get phased out of HTML5, you should expect that WordPress will also continue to update its core application in order to remain compatible with industry-wide HTML standards.

-Using HTML Tags To Format Content In WordPress
+Using HTML Formatting Tags In Your WordPress Content

-We discuss the WordPress Visual Editor and adding content to posts and pages in other ”how to” articles.
+We cover the WordPress Visual Editor and how to create posts and pages in separate ”how to” articles.

-WordPress allows you to insert various common HTML tags, including the ones below:
+WordPress allows you to add a range of common HTML formatting tags, such as the following:

-Below are some useful text formatting examples that use some of the HTML tags displayed in the table above …
+Here are several useful content formatting examples that use a number of the HTML tags listed in the table above …

-Out of the box, the HTML (Text) Content Editor displays a standard set of menu buttons …
+Out of the box, the WordPress HTML (Text) Editor comes with a number of standard menu buttons already installed …

-Below is a brief description of the function of each Text Editor menu button with their corresponding HTML tag (refer to the screenshot above):
+Here is a brief description of what each of the buttons in the Text Editor menu does with their corresponding HTML tag (see the screenshot above):

 - i :